a-z-listing/a-z-listing/readme.txt

 == Changelog ==

-= 4.2.0 =
+= 4.2.1 =

-* Ensure that we wait for the block editor to be fully loaded before registering the block
-  * Fixes: extension plugins registration order

-*Updates from 4.0.0*

-* NEW: Block Editor support
-* NEW: symbols-first display
-* NEW: post-ID and parent-post name
-* Bump minimum PHP requirement to 7.0
-* Bump minimum WordPress requirement to 5.0
-* Update stylesheet to use CSS Variables
-* Refactor for better maintainability
-* Namespace all classes
-* Improve documentation
-* Add legacy non-namespaced backwards-compatibility classes
-* Add PHP type hints
-* Add strict PHP types checking
-* Add extra template name to match the displayed post-type
-* Always load CSS styles to reduce unstyled listings cases
-* Use php-scoper to reduce conflicts with other plugins
-* Update NPM dependencies
+* Fix broken `hide-empty-terms` feature.
+* Fix empty listings when combining `display-posts`, `post-parent` and `get-all-children`.

 **EXTENSIONS**

 Check out the two extensions at [A-Z-Listing.com](https://a-z-listing.com/shop).
 These extensions provide convinience functionality.
 Purchasing one or both will help towards the cost of maintaining the A-Z Listing plugin.

+= 4.2.0 =

+* Ensure that we wait for the block editor to be fully loaded before registering the block
+  * Fixes: extension plugins registration order

 = 4.1.3 =